bitcoinops/bitcoinops.github.io/_posts/en/podcast/2023-07-20-newsletter-recap.md

 final recipient or not.
 Unfortunately, the requirements for intermediate nodes were more lenient than requirements for final nodes.
-Intermediate nodes allowed overpaying and increasing the CLTV [CHECKLOCKTIMEVERIFY] expiry, whereas final nodes required a perfect equality between HTLC values and onion values.
+Intermediate nodes allowed overpaying and increasing the CLTV [CHECKLOCKTIMEVERIFY] expiry, whereas final nodes required a perfect equality between HTLC values and onion values".

 So due to that concern about probing, there's been changes, and we note those BOLTs #1032 and #1036 and we covered it in Newsletter #225 as well.
 Murch, do